-Survivor Stories is a yearlong campaign that features first hand narratives from survivors of trafficking and commercial sexual exploitation from around the world.
+Survivor Stories was launched to coincide with the 57th session of the United Nations Commission on the Status of Women (March 2013), where the elimination and prevention of all forms of violence against women and girls was discussed.
+The campaign features 18 first hand narratives from survivors of trafficking and commercial sexual exploitation from 12 countries around the world.
 The campaign provides a forum for survivors to shape the conversation and be a part of the solution, and provides readers with related actions they can take to support the anti-trafficking and exploitation movement.
-Survivor Stories was launched to coincide with the 57th session of the United Nations Commission on the Status of Women (March 2013), which discussed the elimination and prevention of all forms of violence against women and girls.

 Equality Now, in partnership with survivors and grassroots organizations, has been combatting sex trafficking and exploitation for more than 20 years.
 We are committed to reducing the demand for commercial sex by advancing policies that criminalize buyers of sex, while decriminalizing those who are sold for sex and providing them with support services.
 This approach, the Nordic Model , has been proven effective in curbing sex trafficking and is gaining policy consideration by governments around the world.